|Grand Turk Airport Facts

-Grand Turk JAGS McCartney International Airport (GDT) services the island of Grand Turk.
-This is a one surfaced runway, one terminal international airport.
-It was named after James Alexander George Smith McCartney, the island territory's first Chief Minister and first National Hero.
+The Grand Turk JAGS McCartney International Airport services the island of Grand Turk, and is the only airport on the island.
+This airport has a single runway and terminal, and was named after James Alexander George Smith McCartney, the island territory’s first Chief Minister, and first (and only) National Hero.
 JAGS McCartney (June 30, 1945 - May 8, 1980) died in a plane crash in New Jersey, United States.

 IATA Code: GDT, ICAO Code: MBGT

 There are no scheduled international flights to Grand Turk.

 Check-in 30 minutes prior to domestic flight departure is typically sufficient, yet inquire and confirm with your airline when booking.
 There are security checkpoints for domestic flights in the Turks and Caicos, yet there typically isn’t a significant wait.

 Both the Grand Turk and Providenciales airports have seating in the general terminal and in the domestic departure lounges, yet this may not be sufficient when at peak travel times.